coloursofnoise/Resources/Reskinning-Entities.md

 ## Other entities

 If an entity is not reskinnable out of the box and not in Sprites.xml, you might need to make a code mod to reskin it.
-Ask around on Discord if you are unsure.
+Ask around on Discord if you are unsure if a code mod is necessary to reskin your entity.

 Existing helpers provide more reskinnable entities:
 - [Frost Helper](https://gamebanana.com/gamefiles/9201):